86challenge/rules/rules.typ

 #table(
   table.header([Points], [Modifications]),
-  [0], [No aero modifications or any device extending less than 50 mm forward/outward/rearward from the bottom leading edge of the bumper (including STI lip and TRD lip)], [1], [Any device extending 50-74 mm forward/outward/rearward from the bottom leading edge of the bumper], [1.5], [Any device extending 75-124 mm forward/outward/rearward from the bottom leading edge of the bumper], [3], [Any device extending greater than 125 mm forward/outward/rearward from the bottom leading edge of the bumper], )
+  [0], [No aero modifications or any device extending less than 50 mm #highlight[in any direction] from the bottom leading edge of the bumper (including STI lip and TRD lip)], [1], [Any device extending 50-74 mm #highlight[in any direction] from the bottom leading edge of the bumper], [1.5], [Any device extending 75-124 mm #highlight[in any direction] from the bottom leading edge of the bumper], [3], [Any device extending greater than 125 mm #highlight[in any direction] from the bottom leading edge of the bumper], )

 == Rear Aero